CONTENT WARNING for rape myths.

-When read a certain way, it suggests that when a man rapes a woman, she shares his culpability because if he succeeds, she didn’t scream sufficiently.
-Even less extreme interpretations hold that women should scream if they’re raped, and if they don’t, they bear guilt.
+When read a certain way, it suggests that a woman is to blame if a man rapes her, because she didn’t scream loud enough.
+Or at the very least women should scream if they’re raped, and if they don’t, they bear at least some guilt.

 Both ideas are monumentally false — as anyone who knows anything about consent and freeze responses will tell you.